Emelia Jackson: MasterChef Australia

 Jackson and Sharrad (then Cassai) had both appeared in the 2014 series, where Sharrad finished second and Jackson third.
 Jackson and Sharrad had also both attended Siena College (Camberwell) as teenagers, although not in the same school years.

+Post MasterChef career

+In November 2022, Jackson published a book of pastry techniques and recipes titled First, Cream the Butter and Sugar.

+In May 2024, Jackson was announced as a contestant on the upcoming second season of Dessert Masters.

+Personal life

 In 2021, Jackson and partner Craig Gersbach had a daughter.

-In November 2022, Jackson published a book of pastry techniques and recipes titled First, Cream the Butter and Sugar.
+They had a son in 2023.